 Reference

-Mafia FAQ: Rules Questions Answered
+Werewolf FAQ: Rules Questions Answered

 Can the Doctor save themselves?
 What if there's a tie vote?
-Every common rules question answered clearly.
+Every common Werewolf rules question answered clearly.

 Quick, definitive answers to the questions that come up mid-game.
 Bookmark this for when your table starts arguing about edge cases.